Aayush-dot/Mothers-Day-2019/README.md

 2. Disabled pointLights, as suggested in <a href="https://github.com/mrdoob/three.js/issues/9131">three.js issue #9131</a>.
 Letters show.
     * "I added a hemisphere light in addition to pointlights and the textures started rendering."
 2. Re-enabled blinker functions without pointLights.
 No problems.
+2. Added hemisphere light.
+Works by itself, but when I re-enable the pointLights the text doesn't show.